spcourse/python/en/packages/10 packages.md

 # Packages

-A big part of the challenge of becoming a good programmer is create code that not only works that one time all the stars were aligned just right, but that works reliably, that is easy to read, to extend and to improve.
+A big part of the challenge of becoming a good programmer is creating code that not only works that one time all the stars were aligned just right, but that works reliably.
+Code that is easy to read, to extend and to improve.
 Especially with bigger projects it can be vital to organize your code into separate modules/packages and to document them correctly.
 Here you will learn how to do this in a couple of steps:

 1. Create a new package
 2. Adding documentation to the package